spuder/PrintFarmButton/README.md

 esphome upload config.yaml
 ```

-Then join the `openqueue` wifi network and navigate to 192.168.4.1
+Then join the `printfarmbutton` wifi network and navigate to 192.168.4.1
 Enter your wifi credentials and wait for it to reboot

-Once you've joined it to your wifi, navigate to `http://openqueue.local` or find the ip address.
+Once you've joined it to your wifi, navigate to `http://printfarmbutton-xxxxxx.local` or find the ip address.

 ## Hardware